mkejeiri/Toolbox/SpringBoot-Security/11-Drink-factory -User Lockout Spring Security Events/README.md

 public class AuthenticationFailureListener {
     @EventListener
     //registering this method as an EventListener, and spring framework will look for the @EventListener annotation,
-    //and then when we have an event with the type of AuthenticationFailureBadCredentialsEvent, this listen methode will get invoked. public void listen(AuthenticationFailureBadCredentialsEvent event){
+    //and then when we have an event with the type of AuthenticationFailureBadCredentialsEvent, this listen method will get invoked. public void listen(AuthenticationFailureBadCredentialsEvent event){
         log.debug("Login failure");